I recently had an interesting conversation with a journalist from one of the industry publications. The subject was migrating ATMs to Windows 10.

-- Inventory and archive all of your current Windows 7 ATM images (nice to have available for reference once you start upgrading the physical machines to Windows 10)
+Inventory and archive all of your current Windows 7 ATM images (nice to have available for reference after you start upgrading the physical machines to Windows 10)

-- Help ensure that you complete you migration project before the January 2020 deadline
+Help ensure that you complete your migration project before the January 2020 deadline

 Given the overall impact of the Windows 10 migration on the entire ATM industry, this is one situation where you may not want to wait until the last minute.